Skip to content

 1. Initialize SDK

 b) Create a Client object.
-For product and device management, initialize a MgrClient object; for device uplink/downlink, initialize a MsgClient object
+For product and device management, initialize a MgrClient object.
+For device uplink/downlink, initialize a MsgClient object.

 SaaS SDK encapsulates two classes for each API: the request parameter class (Request) and the request response class (Response).

-b) Create a parameter object for the corresponding API request method
+b) Create a parameter object for the corresponding API request method.

 ii) Use the catch() method to handle exception errors.

-For API list and corresponding Request and Response object descriptions, please see API List
+For API list and corresponding Request and Response object descriptions, please see OpenAPI List.

 bash